 This example shows how to create a deployable archive from a MATLAB function.
 You can then give the generated archive to a system administrator to deploy it on the MATLAB Production Server environment.

-Create a Function In MATLAB
+Create MATLAB Function

 In MATLAB, examine the MATLAB program that you want to package.

 For this example, write a function addmatrix.m as follows.